Well on Your Way - A Canadian’s Guide to Healthy Travel Abroad

 - Publication information

 The Government of Canada has developed this booklet to help you protect your health while travelling or living abroad.
 It includes essential information on understanding travel health risks; taking preventive measures before, during and after your travel; coping with a health emergency abroad; and accessing consular services in a health emergency.

 We encourage you to take steps to reduce your risk of illness and accidents while abroad.
 With a little knowledge and preparation, you can protect yourself against many common and preventable travel-related illnesses.

-Standards of safety, hygiene and medical care in foreign countries may not be the same as in Canada.
-These differences can seriously affect your health and your ability to accessmedical help while abroad.
+Standards of safety, hygiene and medical care in other countries may differ from those in Canada.
+These differences can seriously affect your health and your ability to access medical help while abroad.

 Before departure, you should learn about the health risks in the country or countries you plan to visit, your own risk of disease and the steps you can take to prevent illness and injury.
-If you feel ill, delay your departure in order to avoid travelling on planes and ships.
-Health, security and accident avoidance are your responsibility and should be considered before, during and after travel abroad.
+If you feel ill, consider delaying your departure.
+Health, security and avoiding injury are your responsibilities and should be considered before, during and after travelling abroad.

 Protecting the health of Canadian travellers

 Travel.gc.ca, the Government of Canada’s website for Canadians travelling and living abroad, provides information to help you stay healthy in other countries, including: